engtuncay/engtuncay.github.io/web-css/css-intro-01-Selector-Specifity.md

 }
 ```

-Tip: Visit our CSS Forms Tutorial for more examples on how to style forms with CSS. https://www.w3schools.com/css_form.asp
+--- Tip: Visit the CSS Forms Tutorial for more examples on how to style forms with CSS. https://www.w3schools.com/css_form.asp

+--*LINK - tbc

 All CSS Attribute Selectors